marcingurbisz/stoicism-personal-study/stoicism-mindmap.md

     VIRTUES[Cardinal Virtues]
     A@{ shape: comment, label: "external circumstances (wealth, health, reputation) are largely beyond our control and inherently unstable.
 Basing happiness on these factors makes it fragile and temporary.
 Character, by contrast, is something we can develop regardless of circumstances." }
     1@{ shape: brace-r, label: "virtuous character is \"self-sufficient\" for happiness.
 When you develop wisdom, courage, justice, and moderation, you carry the source of your well-being with you at all times, making you resilient to fortune's changes." }
-As Epictetus suggested, we act as "physicians of the soul," using philosophy to heal our misconceptions about what truly matters.
-This healing allows us to stop chasing external goods that don't bring lasting happiness and instead focus on internal growth that cannot be taken away.

     WISDOM[Wisdom
     -